- Undergraduate - Indiana University Bloomington

 - Genitourinary Cancer

-Arthur Sagalowsky, M.D., is a Professor of Urology at UT Southwestern Medical Center, with joint appointments in the Departments of Urology and Surgery.
+Arthur Sagalowsky, M.D., is Professor Emeritus of Urology at UT Southwestern Medical Center, with joint appointments in the Departments of Urology and Surgery.
 He is the holder of the Paul C. Peters Chair in Urology in Memory of Rumsey and Louis Strickland.

 Dr. Sagalowsky specializes in all aspects of urological malignancies and related urinary tract reconstruction.
 He has unique surgical experience with:

 - Radical cystectomy and continent urinary diversion with orthotopic neobladders and cutaneous reservoirs

 - Open nerve-sparing radical prostatectomy, and, in select cases, nerve-sparing cystoprostatectomy for patients with prostate cancer or bladder cancer

 - Complex partial nephrectomy for patients with large localized kidney tumors where preservation of renal function by nephron sparing surgery is important; radical nephrectomy for large kidney tumor debulking; and resection of tumors with tumor thrombus into the vena cava (and even into the heart)